In celebration of Book Lovers Day (August 9th), we’ve compiled a list of 36 interesting facts about books.

 17. The Library of Alexandria, Greatest Library of the Ancient World

-One of the largest libraries of the ancient world was considered to be the Ancient Library of Alexandria, in Alexandria, Egypt.
-Any books that came into the city’s port became library property, and a copy was created for the owner.
-It is estimated to have housed up to 400,000 scrolls of text, before it was destroyed.
+The Library of Alexandria is estimated to have housed up to 400,000 scrolls of text, before a fire engulfed the collection.
 The destruction of the Library of Alexandria is famed and romanticized as one of the greatest historical cultural losses to mankind.
 [Wikipedia]

 18. The Library of Congress, Greatest Library of the Modern World

 The current largest library in the world is the United States Library of Congress, which houses more than 38 million books.
-Originally, the library was conceived by James Madison and established by legislation from President John Adams for use as a resource for congress.
+James Madison originally conceived the library and President John Adams established it as a resource for congress in 1800 through an act of legislation.

 19. Books Must Be Sent to the Library of Congress By Law